 2 large eggs

 Preheat oven to 200F.
-Line a rimmed sheet pan with parchment.
+Set an ovenproof cooling rack over a rimmed baking sheet.
 Set aside.